starfi5h/DSP_Mod/NebulaCompatibilityAssist/README.md

 ## Changelog

+#### v0.1.4 (NebulaMultiplayerMod 0.8.11)
+\- Hotfix for nebula 0.8.11 about host sometimes get error when client request logistic on other planets.
+\- Hotfix for GS2 star detail doesn't display correctly for clients.

 #### v0.1.3 (NebulaMultiplayerMod 0.8.11)
 \- Hotfix for nebula 0.8.11 about logistic bots errors.
 \- Fix client error when host reverse belts on a remote planet.